jatupan1989/boomjum1989/About-these-"‘virtually-impossible’-to-block"-fingerprinting-tools.md

 ### Kind of low breakage

 Just prevent whatever fingerprinting information from leaving your browser.
 Note this addresses many kind of fingerprinting (`canvas` is just one among many), and also other creepy things such as tracking user's mouse etc. (for example, see `bounceexchange.com`).
-This won't prevent your IP address from being logged onto their server though, since you did not prevent **all** requests from reaching their server (see above for this).
+This won't prevent your IP address from being logged onto their servers though, since you did not prevent **all** requests from reaching their server (see above for this).

 ![](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/counter-fingerprinting-1.gif)

 ### Kind of high breakage

 Block javascript (common recommendation, but you need to not be annoyed by high breakage).
-If the only resource downloaded from the server is a script, then blocking the script will prevent your IP address from being logged.
+If the only resource downloaded from the server is javascript files, then blocking these scripts will prevent your IP address from being logged.
 They also commonly use 1-pixel image, or sometimes a CSS file, so you might prefer blocking the domain outright if you don't even want your IP address in their log.

 ![](https://raw.githubusercontent.com/gorhill/httpswitchboard/master/doc/img/counter-fingerprinting-5.png)